As of 4 o’clock today absolutely nothing is working. Pretty sure these spooks are here to stay.

 Julian twisted in his seat to blink at me.
 “What?”

-“I’ll do it,” I said, and then when he just kept staring at me like I was speaking Cantonese, I opened the door and said, “I’ll do it,” and went into the street.
+“I’ll do it,” I said, and then when he just kept staring at me like I was speaking Dutch, I opened the door and said, “I’ll do it,” and went into the street.

 I slammed the door hard so he’d know I was coming and he turned toward me with a whole storm of energy that he clearly meant to unleash on Julian because upon seeing my significantly smaller silhouette in the headlights he was brought up short.